-11. DO use a watering can for houseplants.
+DO use a watering can for houseplants.

 Trying to water a leafy houseplant from a drinking glass or carafe is just asking for water to spill out over the rim and onto your table or windowsill.
-Not only does a watering can‘s long spout eliminate spills, but it also allows you to precisely direct water right at the base of the plant even if you’re watering plants that hang overhead.
+Not only does a watering can‘s long spout eliminate spills, but it also allows you to direct water right at the base of the plant even if you’re watering plants that hang overhead.

-12. DON’T water houseplants with treated softened water.
+DON’T water houseplants with treated, softened water.

 Home water softeners impart sodium into your tap water, which, over time, can negatively affect the mineral makeup of a houseplant’s soil.
 Depending on your plumbing, your water softener may connect only to the hot water faucets or to all the faucets in your home, both hot and cold.
 If it’s the latter (or you aren’t sure), stick to filling your watering can at an outdoor spigot to minimize the amount of sodium you introduce to the soil.

-13. DO choose the right soil
+DO choose the right soil.

-15. DO check a soil moisture gauge.
+DO invest in a soil moisture gauge.

 DO water less in winter and more in spring.

 DON’T forget to dump the water collection tray.

-19. DO wick while you’re away.
+DO wick your plants while you’re away.

 Even the healthiest houseplants will suffer from not being watered for a week or two when the family goes on vacation.
 Avoid setting them in the tub or sink filled with a couple of inches of water, or they could perish from wet feet.
 Wicking is a simple way of ensuring the plant gets enough water without flooding it.
 Place a large jar of water next to the plant.
 Cut a section of cotton rope or even a strip of absorbent fabric long enough to reach from the plant to the bottom of the water jar.
 Poke one end into the top of the soil and insert the other in the water jar.
-The rope acts as a wick to slowly transfer water to the plant while you’re away.
+The rope acts as a wick, slowly transferring water to the plant while you’re away.

 Overwatering is one of the main causes of houseplant failure.
 Houseplant newbies have a tendency to water houseplants too often, thinking that’s just what they need.
 Overwatering, however, increases the risk of root rot and fungal disease.
-If you see droopy stems, wilting leaves, a whitish coating (fungus), or fungal gnats in the home—pests that thrive on consistently wet soil—it’s a good bet that you’re watering plants too much.
+If you see droopy stems, wilting leaves, a whitish coating (fungus), or fungus gnats in the home—pests that thrive on consistently wet soil—it’s a good bet that you’re watering plants too much.

 On the other hand, when the bottom leaves on your houseplant dry out and drop and edges of the leaves elsewhere on the plant become crisp and brown, it’s probably not getting enough water.
 Again, refer to the soil moisture gauge for that happy medium.

 Indoor houseplants add beauty and bring a touch of natural décor to the home, while outdoor garden plants enhance landscapes.
 However, keeping them healthy and lush means giving them adequate water.
-Those new to gardening or keeping houseplants will likely have some questions.
+Those who are new to gardening or keeping houseplants will likely have some questions.

-How often should plants be watered?
+Q. How often should plants be watered?

 Water once or twice per week, using enough water to moisten the soil to a depth of about 6 inches each time.
 It’s okay if the soil’s surface dries out between waterings, but the soil beneath should remain moist.

-How much water do plants need a day?
+Q. How much water do plants need a day?

 Plants don’t need daily watering.
 Instead, water deeply but less frequently.
 Deep waterings allow the water to seep beneath the roots, which encourages the roots to grow downward.

-How do you properly water plants?
+Q. How do you properly water plants?

 The general rule is to water plants at ground level rather than using a sprinkler, which can leave water on the foliage, increasing the risk of harmful fungal growth.

-Is it better to water plants or depend on rain?
+Q. Is it better to water plants or depend on rain?

 In addition to light and oxygen, plants need water to thrive.
 Good watering practices will result in healthy plants—both indoors and out—that add to a home’s décor or landscaping.
 Regular watering is also essential for producing healthy fruits and vegetables in the garden.